-We offer a wide range of services for adults facing challenges with mental health, substance use and homelessness or the risk of homelessness.
+We offer a wide range of services for adults facing challenges with mental health, substance use and/or homelessness.

 Our services for adults are focused on recovery and tailored to the needs of each individual.
 Participation in any of our programs is always voluntary, because we believe everyone has the right to control the course of their own life.